How to Make Perfect Seasoned Beef for Tacos: Expert Guide & Tips

 • Paprika – Brings sweetness and smokiness depending on the type used.

-• Oregano – Adds herbal brightness.
+• Oregano – Adds herbal brightness and complexity.

 Taco spices lined up on a rack